Nopoin Report, Twilight Force Mission Day 50, Feb 19 2776

 But Resolution begins to shake violently from time to time at the approach of the Star Chancellor Trio.
 The strange anthropomorphic menaces have come from light years away in mere days, and without using anything like our TAREX.

 “They’re about to destroy us,” I warn Alpha.
-“The Data Ring is not expendable, even if these bodies are.”
+“The Data Ring is not expendable, even if our present bodies are.”

 “Actually, mine’s not,” Alpha confesses.
 “I don’t have other identities.
 I was bluffing.
 My apologies, Ms. Pretyman.“